Affiliate links on Android Authority may earn us a commission. Learn more.

 Oh boy, this one.
 This has its roots in what is essentially marketing.
 Whenever you buy your shiny new phone from a given manufacturer, the odds are pretty good that the manual or spec sheet will suggest you buy chargers from the company that made your device.
 They want you to buy their accessories, after all.

 You’ll have to pay attention to the charging standard and power you require, but with those bits of information at hand, there’s a wide market of affordable third-party chargers that are great buys for your new smartphone.
-If you want to steer clear of the few bad eggs, be sure to pick out a charger from our carefully curated best-list below:
+If you want to steer clear of the few bad eggs, be sure to pick out a charger from our carefully curated list below:

 Here’s a myth that’s less of an outright lie.
 While there’s nothing dangerous or wrong per se with using your phone while charging, extreme temperatures are not good for your battery.
 Browsing Facebook or checking email isn’t going to raise your phone temperature enough for this to be an issue, but fast charging and gaming at once, particularly for a longer period of time, might make your phone’s battery warmer than is ideal.

-To combat this issue, a small selection of phones, such as the Sony Xperia 1 III’s Heat Suppression Power Control, offer a power pass-through option that draws power directly from the mains and doesn’t charge the battery while you’re gaming.
+To combat this issue, a small selection of phones, such as the Sony Xperia 1 IV’s Heat Suppression Power Control, offer a power pass-through option that draws power directly from the mains and doesn’t charge the battery while you’re gaming.
 It’s a smart option if you’re planning a prolonged gaming session as your phone is more likely to warm up.

 All that said, you’re more likely to expose your phone to very high temperatures by leaving it on a car dashboard or under your pillow.
 We also don’t recommend using your phone a lot once the battery is full.
 “Mini cycles” are a real thing that can cause parts of the battery to age faster than others if they’re constantly cycled, such as drawing power and charging a battery when full.
 Although this ageing occurs over a very long period of use.
 Overall, there’s absolutely no danger in playing around on your phone for a bit while it’s charging.
 Have at it.

-Seriously.
-Does anyone believe this one anymore?
+The simple answer is no here.
+You cannot improve battery life with a task killer.
 There was a stretch of a few months back in about 2009 when app killers actually made Android run smoother.
 Although back then, phones had pretty sluggish processors and tiny amounts of RAM.
 Today, your phone can easily handle multiple apps and even games open at once, and those tasks that do run in the background consume very little power.

 That being said, you may find a malicious or poorly programmed app constantly running in the background.
 In which case, your best bet is probably to adjust its background permissions or uninstall it, rather than relying on an outdated “app killer” to reign in the power draw.